ChillSheep/GeneralCodeGenerator/README.md

  - Supports adding a '-' after every x characters (0 to disable).
  - Shouldn't crash if you don't use insanely huge numbers.
  - Easy to use.
- - Code is easy to read.
+ - Code is optimised and easy to read.